Stadtgarten Freiburg: Music Pavilion

-The music pavilion was designed by Max Scherberger, who was also stress analyst of the Schlossbergturm (Schlossberg tower), and built in 1969.
+The music pavilion was designed by Max Scherberger, who was also stress analyst of the Aussichtsturm Schlossberg (Schlossberg tower), and built in 1969.
 The shape of the roof is a hyperbolic paraboloid.
 The bent surface of the unsupported roof are assembled with straight wooden elements.
 It was the first roof in the Federal Republic of Germany built in that way.
 The abutment made of concrete was drafted by Immo Kirsch, then head of the department for building construction.
 In summer 2015, during a routine check, water was detected within the roof.
 This meant that there was a danger of the building collapsing.
 Originally, the renovation was planned to be finished by July 2016, but due to rainy weather the completion was postponed to September when events started to take place again.

 Artwork

 A number of sculptures are exhibited in the city garden.
 For example, a kinetic sculpture called Windspiel (lit.
 German for wind play) made of V24 stainless steel by Freiburg neurologist and sculptor Roland Phelps.
 It was set up in the year 2000.
 Another sculpture called Wartende (lit.
 German for waiting woman) was made by Richard Engelmann (1868–1966) in 1926 but was only set up in the city garden in 1950.
 According to the Freiburg State Archives, the owl made by Eva Eisenlorh (1891–1977) could originally have been set up at the University Clinic of Freiburg before being moved to the city garden.
 The so-called Illumina by Till-Peter Otto (1975) was made in scope of an exhibition of sundials at the Expo 200 in Hannover.
 On 22 January 2014, employees of the garden and civil engineering department of Freiburg noticed that the sculpture had been vandalized damaged, including the theft of its head, which cost €5000 (4460 British Pounds) to repair.